Please meet our teachers:

 Music has been a part of John's life since he was 5 years old.
-John's working towards his degree at Berklee College of Music as a double major in music education and performance.
+John's holds a degree from Berklee College of Music in Music Education and Performance.

 John sees the same excitement he has about learning reflected in his own students and hopes to continue this at Canton Music School.